 With grilling season upon us, everyone is craving an all-American hot dog.
 What makes a kosher hot dog different?
 It’s all about what makes the cut (and what doesn’t).
 Hebrew National is choosy about what goes into their franks – only 100% pure kosher beef so you know what you’re getting and they taste great.

-Compensation was provided by Hebrew National via Mode Media.
-The opinions expressed herein are ours and are not indicative of the opinions or positions of Hebrew National.
-Thanks for the continued support of Making a House a Home and our sponsors.
-We think you’ll love this recipe!
+Compensation was provided by Hebrew National.
+The opinions expressed herein are those of the author and are not indicative of the opinions or positions of Hebrew National.